-- Gather relevant paperwork, such as the most recent real estate tax bill and any homeowners’ association or condominium covenants and fees
+- Gather relevant paperwork.
+Provide copies of documents such as the most recent real estate tax bill and any homeowners’ association or condominium covenants and fees.

-- Compile a “brag sheet” of major home improvements and upgrades, including the date of their installation, cost, and permit confirmation (if available)
+- Compile a “brag sheet” of major home improvements and upgrades.
+Include the date of installation, cost, and permit confirmation (if available).

-- Fix minor gaffes, such as chipped paint on the baseboards and squeaky hinges
+- Fix minor gaffes.
+Repair chipped paint on the baseboards and adjust squeaky hinges.

 What to do if an appraisal comes in low